pdfix/documentation-temporary/docs/template-examples.md

 }
 ```

-## Regular expressions
+## Regular Expressions and Text Functions

-Regular expressions are used to identify mark specific text content and assign properties and flags to it.
+Regular expressions and text functions are used to identify and mark specific text content, assigning properties and flags as needed.

-### Define a custom bullet
+### Define a Custom Bullet

-Define a custom bullet of the unicode "✸" \\u2738.
+Define a custom bullet of the Unicode "✸" (\u2738).

 ```json
 {